Melvin Tarley: International

 At the time of Tarley's selection for the Liberian U-21 national team in 1998, he was the youngest player in team history, only 14 years old.
 He played his first game for the senior national team in 2004.

-Personal
+Personal life

 Tarley's football hero during his youth in Liberia was George Weah, while his current favorite player is Thierry Henry.